 - 2 only

-Slightly tricky questions that demand in-depth understanding of the subject.
+At this level, slightly tricky questions are asked that demand an in-depth understanding of the subject.

-With reference to the Indian parliament, which among the following parliamentary committees studies and reports whether the power to make rules, regulations, sub-rules, etc, conferred by the Indian constitution or delegated by the parliament are properly being utilized within the scope of the above said delegation?
+Question.
+With reference to the Indian parliament, which among the following parliamentary committees’ studies and reports – whether the power to make rules, regulations, sub-rules, etc, conferred by the Indian constitution or delegated by the parliament are properly being utilized within the scope of the above-said delegation?

 - Committee on subordinate legislation